EndPointCorp/end-point-blog/2020/10/16/the-pragmatic-programmer-20th-anniversary-edition.html.md

 As you can see, there are many new tips.
 The text has been updated.
 It is still of excellent quality.
 So should you get the new edition?

 I mentioned earlier two university courses that use the book.
-In both courses the professors allowed students to use either the original 2000 version or the 2019 version.
+In both courses the professors allow students to use either the original 1999 version or the 2019 version.
 That seems like the right thing to do to me as well.

 If you already have the old edition of the book, I don’t think it’s necessary to rush out and buy the new edition.
 The old one is still quite good and relevant, and you’ll be learning a bit of software development history by reading the older one.